shamb0/ssec-swc-repo-index/README.md

 Awesome Collection of Solidity Hacks/Vulnarabilities examples collected from walkthrough of various experts.

-Collections helped be to Deep dive into Solidity space, as part of my Solidity levelup journey.
+Collections helped be to Deep dive into Solidity Security Space, as part of my Solidity levelup journey.

 Thanks to vasa, I took his writeup and below reference as starting pointer in this journey.